 I figured I’d give homemade water kefir a go for a few reasons: I can define the flavour by what fruit’s in season, it’s cheaper than buying the store-bought stuff, and it saves on packaging.

+The process involves a two-part fermentation.
+Technically you can drink the kefir after the first stage, but the second fermentation is where things get tasty, as you add in seasonal fruits for flavour.
 The image shows a mixture of strawberries and red currants*, but I’ve tried everything from apples and pears to mangoes and oranges.
 Ginger is a great addition too.

 I haven’t (yet) managed to get it as fizzy as the store-bought stuff but, once chilled, it’s still goddamn refreshing.
 And before you worry about the sugar involved in making it, there’s only residual sugar left in the resulting drink as the rest is gobbled up in the fermentation process.